-The network device is assumed to be physically protected in its operational environment and not subject to physical attacks that compromise the security and/or interfere with the device's physical interconnections and correct operation.
-This protection is assumed to be sufficient to protect the device and the data it contains.
+The firewall device is assumed to be physically protected in its operational environment and not subject to physical attacks that compromise the security and/or interfere with the firewall's physical interconnections and correct operation.
+This protection is assumed to be sufficient to protect the firewall and the data it contains.
 As a result, the cPP will not include any requirements on physical tamper protection or other physical attack mitigations.
-The cPP will not expect the product to defend against physical access to the device that allows unauthorized entities to extract data, bypass other controls, or otherwise manipulate the device.
+The cPP will not expect the product to defend against physical access to the firewall that allows unauthorized entities to extract data, bypass other controls, or otherwise manipulate the firewall.